top of page

 Mentor since 2014

-Corpsmembers that are clarifying their personal and professional life path bring a passion to the workplace that is refreshing and regenerating each new term.
-Team Leaders are in a unique role, supporting Corpsmembers that are in the field and taking the time to help each one connect to the overarching WSP mission.
-Watching Team Leaders engage with students and the public through outreach events, classroom lessons and field trips is very rewarding.
-Their diligence and bravery in approaching teaching is amazing to witness.
+Corpsmembers who are clarifying their personal and professional life path bring a passion to the workplace that is refreshing and regenerating each new term.
+Team Leaders are in a unique role, supporting Corpsmembers in the field and taking the time to help each one connect to the overarching WSP mission.
+Watching Team Leaders engage with students and the public through outreach events, classroom lessons, and field trips is very rewarding.
+Their diligence and bravery in approaching teaching are amazing to witness.

 • What is a significant impact that WSP Corpsmembers have had on your organization?

-WSP as a special program of the California Conservation Corps and an AmeriCorps program is a uniquely run organization with plenty of opportunity for collaboration with staff and professional development.
+WSP is a special program of the California Conservation Corps and AmeriCorps which is a uniquely run organization with plenty of opportunity for collaboration with staff and professional development.
 Watching Team Leaders grow in this unique environment gives me endless appreciation for their service and heart.
 Team Leaders contribute diverse and fresh perspectives on program goals, as well as provide a model of willingness and positive action for our environment.

 Jason Lopiccolo